SmithWillSuffice/ohanga-pai/content/questions/001_basic_ohangapai.md

 or fines of the state."
 The most efficient modern forms of fiat currency are electronic digits in a bank account, which is indeed the most common form of NZD currency.
-* **Bank reserves:** banks use reserve accounts (held at the central bank) to facilitate payments clearing.
+* **Bank "reserves":** banks use reserve accounts (held at the central bank) to facilitate payments clearing.
+They should not be called "reserves".
+Nothing is being reserved.
+They are exchange settlement balance accounts and could be allowed to go negative.
+It is a scorekeeping system.
+The important thing is if they go negative the accountants should not change the sign to $+$.
 Bank reserves are not used to make loans, nor are deposits.
 In fact, deposits are liabilities of a bank, and debts owed by customers are the bank’s assets.
 Reserve accounts are just spreadsheets at the central bank and are for payments clearing operations.